Last Updated on

 How to reach Bandipur from Pokhara or Kathmandu?

 If both Pokhara and Kathmandu are in your plan, Bandipur is on the way between these cities.
 It is easily accessible from Dumre – a city on the highway between Pokhara and Kathmandu.
-It takes 2 hours to reach Dumre from Pokhara by bus and 3 hours from Kathmandu by minibus.
+It takes 2 hours to reach Dumre from Pokhara by bus and 3-4 hours from Kathmandu by minibus.

 If you go by taxi be ready to pay 500-800 NPR (~5-8 USD) depending on the time and season.
 There is 9 km of serpentine road from Dumre to Bandipur.
 There is also a steep walking path to the hill, around 4.5 km.

-Accommodation and food in Bandipur
+Accommodation in Bandipur Nepal

 Though Bandipur is not popular among tourists like Kathmandu or Pokhara you will find a huge contrast in the price range of accommodation there.
-The common price for “posh” hotels & stays is around 1000-2000 NPR (~10-20 USD) per night.
+The common price for mid-range hotels & stays is around 1000-2000 NPR (~10-20 USD) per night.
 There are also budget guesthouses that cost 500-600 NPR (~5-6 USD).
 If you visit 10-15 places in the town, you will be surprised how monopolized stable are these prices.

 Note: if you come to Bandipur by taxi or happen to stop at the taxi parking (near the bus station), they will recommend you the budget options near the station itself.
-This accommodation will come at the same cost of 500-600 NPR per night.
+This accommodation will come at the cost of 500-600 NPR per night.
 I strongly recommend going inside the heart of the town where the pedestrian area is.
 You will find good and affordable options there as well.

 I’ve stayed at the Namaste Guest House – it has several rooms (3-4) on the floor with a common balcony, a common hot shower and a toilet attached to each room.
 Free WiFi.
-It is on the main street, around 150 meters from the entrance to the village.
+It is on the main street, around 150 meters from the entrance to the town.
 Rented in September for 500 NPR/night.

 What about you?
 Would you like to visit this town?